PraveenRajeshSingh/Praveen-Singh/README.md

    # - 📫 How to reach me singhpraveenrajesh764@gmail.com
    # - 📄 Know about my experiences https://drive.google.com/file/d/1p961YBbT7s0fQPV28iQJ8_4gDTkgtZza/view?usp=drive_link
    # - ⚡ Fun fact I like to learn new things.
-Connect with me:
+#Connect with me:
-Linkedin Profile
+#Linkedin Profile

+# Languages and Tools:
+ # aws git java mysql spring
 <!--
 **PraveenRajeshSingh/PraveenRajeshSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.